colmenasio/Disaster_Scraper/data/gpt_parser_data/README.md

 }
 ```

-Each entry in `questions.json` correspond to a sector.
+Each key in `questions.json` correspond to a sector.

 It`s value must be a dictionary containing 2 keys:
 - `"description"`: A yes/no question that broadly encapsulates the meaning of the sector
-- `"questions"`: A list of specific questions that will be asked about articles that are related that sector in question
+- `"questions"`: A list of dictionaries, in which the `"q"` key contains a question that will be asked about articles that are related that sector in question and `"w"` specifies the weight of the article in the calculations of the severity of the disaster